wharfkit/docs/antelope/Int.md

 const isEqual = a.equals(2) // results in `false`
 ```

-A secondary boolean parameter offers strict checking, which will cause the comparision to only be valid if the `Int` types are the same type.
+A secondary boolean parameter offers strict checking, which will cause the comparison to only be valid if the `Int` types are the same type.

 ```ts
 const a = Int64.from(1)